-Why no one is reading boring sustainability reports?
-Well, maybe because it’s wrapped in dense corporate documentents that no one cares to read or feel involved in? (including the sustainability professionals from within…).
-As Mud Jeans does everything different, they completely tackled that boringness and made this sustainability reporting a nice to read filled with rich storytelling features.
-We share and highlight 5 tips derrived from their report.
+Why is no one is reading sustainability reports?
+Well, maybe because it’s wrapped in dense corporate documents that no one cares to read or feels involved in (including the sustainability professionals from within…)?
+As MUD Jeans does everything different, they completely avoided boredom and made their sustainability reporting a pleasure to read, replete with rich storytelling features.
+We want to share and highlight 5 tips derived from their report.

-Reporting on sustainability of your organization becomes more important than ever.
-Investors globally continue to be concerned about climate change risks and the transition to a low-carbon economy.
-(Read here) But also citizens and potentially customers want to feel good about the companies they buy from.
-(Read here) Let’s dive into Mud Jeans’ sustainability report and learn why it’s actually being read instead to end up as desk (top) filling material.
+Reporting on sustainability of your organisation has become more important than ever.
+Investors globally continue to be concerned about climate change risks and the transition to a low-carbon economy (Read here) But also citizens and potentially customers want to feel good about the companies they buy from (Read here).
+Let’s dive into MUD Jeans’ sustainability report and learn why it’s actually being read instead of ending up as desk (top) filling material.

 MUD Jeans is a Dutch jeans brand, BCorp certified, selling circular jeans with recycled and organic content.
 Their goal is to make 100% zero waste & recycled jeans by 2020.

 The first thing thats strikes us immediately is that full transparency and traceability is given, no holding back or excuses to share.
 For example, they exclusively work with three supply chain partners.
 It covers the names and locations of their factories, as well as the names of their owners.
 Each assigned certificate is also titled and described for each product/process.
 To begin the report, notable environmental rescues, saves, and figures are provided.
 It demonstrates the significant beneficial influence that this company has.

 WATER: As we might know already, on average about 7,000 litres of water per pair of jeans is used.
 MUD Jeans uses just 1,500 litres of water to produce one pair of jeans, saving 5500 litres per jeans.
 This amounts to saving nearly 300 million litres of water in the past 3 years.